top of page

 The Arm Drag Counts as a Sweep:

 This may not be intuitive, but the rule is that if you start in Guard Bottom, then get to a top position and hold it for 3 seconds, it counts as a sweep.
-If they end up Belly Down or on All Fours, it still counts as long as you "control the back" and keep at least one of their knees on the mat.
+If they end up Belly Down or on All Fours, it still counts as long as you "control the back" and keep at least one of their knees on the mat for 3 seconds.

 ree